 Curious Theatre Company went live with Spektrix in April 2017, and we're delighted to be working with them as they celebrate their 20 year anniversary of bringing thought-provoking theatre to Denver, With a “No guts, no story” ethos and a programme of plays designed to challenge ideas, it is no surprise that Curious Theatre Company has been named Best Theatre Season by Westword seven times and was honored four times with Best Year by a Theatre Company by the former Denver Post Ovation Awards.

 Built in 1922, the Curran in San Francisco has housed some of the biggest productions in theater history and has maintained a reputation over the course of its life as one of the premier live entertainment venues in North America.
-Under the curation of eight-time Tony Award-winner Carole Shorenstein Hays, the Curran will reopen its 1,600 seat venue in January 2017 with the groundbreaking musical FUN HOME.
+On a mission to create a new kind of artistic hub in San Francisco, the Curran opened its 1,600 seat venue in January 2017 with the groundbreaking musical FUN HOME.

 The Delphi Opera House has an amazing history and is now a key 21st-century addition to the community of Delphi, Indiana.